chrismwsas/sdet-java-template-example/README.md

 You may choose to build upon this code or you can start fresh.
 You may also choose a different technology from the GitHub model classes for API requests such as REST Assured.

 ## Access to the GitHub API

 You must use your own GitHub account and need to generate an access token.
 You can create an access token by selecting the Settings page for your GitHub account and then selecting Developer settings (https://github.com/settings/tokens).

+## Exploring the GitHub API

+You may want to use a tool like Postman or Curl to explore the GiTHub API before you write Java code.

 ## Pushing code